-To understand our past, historical context is a critical starting point.
-But to design the future, it cannot also be the endpoint.
+To understand our situation, historical context is an important starting point, but to design the future, historicism must be the endpoint.

 People should be judged within their historical context.”